-See Appendix B, page B-2 for NRA distribution information.
+See Appendix B for distribution information.

 &lt;sup>1 Although the 8th & Pennsylvania Street NRA district expired in April 2012, the 720 E 9th Street parcel within that District remains eligible for NRA refunds.

 &lt;sup>2 The 8th & Pennsylvania NRA district allows for up to 20 years of NRA rebates (subject to a capped amount correlating with costs).
 As per agreement with the City, rebates are due until the maximum amount of \$324,673.18 has been rebated or 12-31-2032, whichever comes first.